stevenleeg/geemusic/README.md

 Now that your skill is set up, you should be able to skip the SSL step and move right into "Test".
-Once there, scroll down to the "Service Simulator" section, enter some text like `Play album In Rainbows by Radiohead`, click "Ask Gee Music", and see some resulting JSON in the Service Response box.
+Once there, scroll down to the "Service Simulator" section, enter some text like `Play album In Rainbows by Radiohead`, click "Ask Gee Music", and you'll ideally see some resulting JSON in the Service Response box.

-If all goes well, try it out on your Echo/Dot!
+If all goes well the skill should also be up and running on your Echo/Dot!
 Take a look at the features section of this Readme to get an idea of what you can tell it to do.

 Enjoy streaming Google Music via Alexa!